American Association of Colleges of Osteopathic Medicine

-The American Association of Colleges of Osteopathic Medicine (AACOM) is a non-profit organization that supports the 38 accredited colleges of osteopathic medicine (COMs) in the United States.
-These colleges are accredited to deliver instruction at 61 teaching locations in 35 states.
-In the current academic year, these colleges are educating more than 35,000 future physicians—25 percent of all U.S. medical students.
-Seven of the colleges are public and 31 are private institutions.
+The American Association of Colleges of Osteopathic Medicine (AACOM) is a non-profit organization that supports the 44 accredited colleges of osteopathic medicine (COMs) in the United States.
+These colleges are accredited to deliver instruction at 71 teaching locations in 36 states.
+In the current academic year, these colleges are educating more than 38,000 future physicians—close to 30 percent of all U.S. medical students.
+Seven of the colleges are public and 37 are private institutions.